Arizona Jewish Post | Tucson, AZ

+(JTA) — Is terrorism softening European attitudes toward Israel?
+When a Palestinian terrorist used a car to ram and kill an Israeli soldier in eastern Jerusalem in 2014, the European Union urged “restraint” and, without condemning the attack, called it merely “further painful evidence of the need to undertake… Read more »

+‘Online conversion’ helps fulfill a longtime dream — but controversy dogs the process

 (JTA) — The morning of her conversion, Diana Sewell was so nervous she “was running around like a headless chicken” in her Australia home.
 Meanwhile, some 9,000 miles away in Georgia, her rabbi was dealing with computer difficulties.
-Neither of those things put a stop to Sewell fulfilling a 60-something-year-old dream of converting to Judaism — with a little help… Read more »
+Neither of those things put a stop to Sewell fulfilling a 60-something-year-old… Read more »

 JFSA ready to get its game on for Super Sunday fundraiser